Analytic force-free jet from disk-fed rotating black holes: New Vacuum fields in flat spacetime

 where $L$ is a function of the poloidal coordinates.

-In this section, we perform the same method to the vacuum hyperbolic solution in flat spacetime that models a field in the presence of a disk around a compact object.
-The hyperbolic solution is parametrized by an inner disk radius, but this parameter acquires a different physical interpretation in the new solutions constructed here.
+In this section, we apply the previous method to the vacuum hyperbolic field in flat spacetime, sourced by a finite disk around a compact object, to obtain new solutions.
+The hyperbolic field is parametrized by an inner disk radius, but this parameter acquires a different physical interpretation in the new solutions constructed here.